Fyodor Raskolnikov: Revolution and Civil War

-In March 1917 he was sent to the sea fortress of Kronstadt, where he edited the newspaper Golos Pravdy (Voice of Truth): an incarnation of the forbidden at that time Pravda newspaper.
+In March 1917 he was sent to the sea fortress of Kronstadt, where he edited the newspaper Golos Pravdy (Voice of Truth): an incarnation of the forbidden-at-that-time Pravda newspaper.
 He was one of the organizers of the Kronstadt Mutiny in July 1917.
 He was arrested by troops loyal to the Russian Provisional Government but released on October 11, 1917, a few weeks before the October Revolution.

 Civil War

 In November 1917 Raskolnikov with a group of Kronstadt seamen was sent to fight anti-Bolshevik insurgents in Moscow.
 He was elected to the Russian Constituent Assembly.
 On 29 January 1918 he became the deputy Narkom of "Naval Affairs".
 In summer 1918, he married Larisa Reisner.
-In July 1918, he was sent to Kazan, as the Commissar (member of Revvoeyensovet) of the Eastern Front.
-On the Eastern Front, he commanded (since August 1918) the Red Volga Flotilla, which participated in the Kazan Operation.
+In July 1918, he was sent to Kazan as the Commissar (member of Revvoeyensovet) of the Eastern Front.
+On the Eastern Front, he commanded, starting in August 1918, the Red Volga Flotilla, which participated in the Kazan Operation.

-Raskolnikov was promoted to membership of the Revvoeyensovet of RSFSR on September 2, 1918.
-At the end of 1918 he became the deputy commander of the 7th Army and the Commissar of the Baltic Fleet.
+Raskolnikov was promoted to membership of the Revvoeyensovet of the Russian Socialist Federative Soviet Republic on September 2, 1918.
+At the end of 1918, he became the deputy commander of the 7th Army and the Commissar of the Baltic Fleet.

 While commanding a fleet consisting of a battleship, cruiser and two destroyers that were supposed to counter the British fleet, he became a prisoner of war when his destroyer Spartak was captured by the Royal Navy off the coast of Estonia in December 1918, and held in Brixton prison until May 27, 1919, when he was exchanged for 17 British prisoners of war.
-Appointed commander of the Caspian Flotilla he led the assault on the British base at Enzeli, on May 18, 1920 which destroyed what remained of the White Russian navy, and established the short lived Iranian Socialist Soviet Republic, in northern Iran.
+Appointed commander of the Caspian Flotilla he led the assault on the British base at Enzeli, on May 18, 1920 which captured what remained of the White Russian navy and British garrison stationed there, and established the short-lived Iranian Socialist Soviet Republic, in northern Iran.

 Soviet service

-In August 1920, Raskolnikov wrote a report warning that the shipbuilding facilities in Petrograd had been so badly depleted of technical specialists during the civil war that they were not capable even of repairing damaged ships, and called for recruitment drive, a wage system based on piece work, and an end to 'interference' by the Metal Workers' Union.
-During the Trade Union debate (1920) Raskolnikov supported Leon Trotsky in taking a hard line about control of the unions.
-In June 1920 – January 1921 Raskolnikov commanded the Baltic Fleet.
-During his tenure relations between the commanding officers and seamen deteriorated and ended with the Kronstadt Rebellion.
-A month later Raskolnikov was removed from that command.
+In August 1920, Raskolnikov wrote a report warning that the shipbuilding facilities in Petrograd had been so sorely depleted of technical specialists during the civil war that they were not capable even of repairing damaged ships.
+He called for a recruitment drive, a wage system based on piece work, and an end to 'interference' by the Metal Workers' Union.
+During the trade-union debate from 1920 to 1921, Raskolnikov supported Leon Trotsky's position of taking a hard line about state control of unions.
+From June 1920 to January 1921, Raskolnikov commanded the Baltic Fleet.
+During his tenure, relations between the commanding officers and seamen deteriorated, and tensions would culminate a few weeks later with the Kronstadt rebellion of March 1921.

-During 1921–1923 Raskolnikov was the ambassador to Afghanistan (the first country that established diplomatic relations with RSFSR).
-Raskolnikov's actions caused a diplomatic rift with Great Britain and the British government insisted on his removal.
-Eventually he was replaced.
+In 1921, Raskolnikov became the ambassador to Afghanistan, the first country that established diplomatic relations with the Soviet state.
+Raskolnikov's actions caused a diplomatic rift with Great Britain, and the British government insisted on his removal.
+In 1923, he was replaced.

-His marriage to Larisa Reisner ended after their return from Afghanistan.
+In January 1924, shortly after their return from Afghanistan, Larissa Reissner and Raskolnikov divorced.